Skip to main content

 While the concept of culturally responsive teaching emerged from the literature on elementary and secondary education in the U.S. (with an emphasis on racial and ethnic diversity in urban schools), the concept has begun to appear in the literature on international students’ experiences in Western / U.S. classrooms (see Lin & Scherz, 2014).

-For our purposes in the CRTA, we recognize that culturally responsive teaching shares much with inclusive teaching and with universal design.
+For our purposes in the CRTI, we recognize that culturally responsive teaching shares much with inclusive teaching and with universal design.
 We acknowledge that the practices of culturally responsive teaching are good for all students, and that culturally responsive courses can maintain their rigorous academic standards and support achievement of those standards by all students.